- Paula-Mariana BEUDEAN, Public Administration and Management Department, ”Babeș-Bolyai” University, Romania, firstname.lastname@example.org

 - Mária Murray Svidroňová, Matej Bel University in Banska Bystrica, Slovakia, email@example.com

-- Iga Kender-Jeziorska, Corvinus University of Budapest, Hungary, firstname.lastname@example.org
+- Iga Jeziorska, Corvinus University of Budapest, Hungary, firstname.lastname@example.org

-- Gyorgy Hajnal, NISPAcee President / Professor, Head of Department, Corvinus University of Budapest / Senior Researcher, Institute for Political Science, Center for Social Research of the Hungarian Academy of Sciences (IPS CSR HAS), Hungary, email@example.com
+- Gyorgy Hajnal, Professor, Head of Department, Corvinus University of Budapest / Senior Researcher, Institute for Political Science, Center for Social Research of the Hungarian Academy of Sciences (IPS CSR HAS), Hungary, email@example.com

-The working group is focused on non-governmental organisations (NGOs) and their participation in governance in the states and regions of Central and Eastern Europe (CEE).
+The working group is focused on the third sector, including civil society organisations, hereinafter referred to as non-governmental organisations (NGOs) and their participation in governance in the states and regions of Central-Eastern Europe (CEE).
 Our broad objective is to create a forum for the intellectual and practical exploration of the role that NGOs play – independently and in collaboration with government institutions – in defining, shaping and achieving the public good.
-We define NGOs broadly and we are especially interested in those whose mission is strongly related to the public interest and that work in areas such as governance, social and health services, public policy, citizen participation, human rights, and/or humanitarian aid, from all sides of the political and social spectrum.
+We define NGOs broadly and we are especially interested in those whose mission is strongly related to the public interest and that work in areas such as governance, social and health services, education, public policy, citizen participation, human rights, watchdog activities and/or humanitarian aid, from all sides of the political and social spectrum.

-The general theme of the Working Group on NGOs panel for the 2021 conference continues to be the role and performance of NGOs in governance in CEE countries, neighbouring regions and within the context of European integration.
+The main theme of the Working Group on NGOs for the 2022 conference is the role and performance of NGOs in governance in CEE countries, neighbouring regions and within the context of European integration.
 While we welcome work on all aspects of this broad theme, we are especially interested in the following topics:

-● What are the factors affecting the sustainability of NGOs in CEE countries and how do these factors, such as financial support, funding sources (public/private), donors’ profiles from within and outside of the region affect their sustainability?
+- Regardless of COVID-19, what are the factors affecting the sustainability of NGOs in CEE countries, and how do these factors, such as financial support, funding sources (public/private), and donors’ profiles from within and outside the region affect their sustainability?
 How do entities relying on government support differ in their initiatives and functioning from those supported independently of the state?

-● How does NGOs management and leadership evolve?
+- How do NGOs’ management and leadership evolve?
 How are NGOs attracting, developing and retaining talented personnel, and what are the prospects for the future?
 What management strategies are adopted in different contexts (e.g. friendly versus a hostile operational environment)?
 What is the role of volunteers in various organisations?

-● What is the level of professionalisation of NGOs?
-What tools and methods are applied by NGOs to plan interventions/programmes, monitor, and evaluate them?
+- What is the level of professionalisation of NGOs?
+What tools and methods are applied by NGOs to plan interventions/programmes and monitor and evaluate them?

-The Working Group is in the process of negotiations with a few specific top publishing houses, and invites high-quality papers that, given their sufficient number, would have a chance to be compiled in a planned monograph addressing the third sector in the CEE region.
+Our Working Group is in the process of negotiations with several top publishing houses, so we invite high-quality papers that, given their sufficient number, would have a chance to be compiled in a planned monograph addressing the third sector in the CEE region.

 Guidelines for the contributors

-We welcome abstracts from all scholars and professionals with an interest in the NGO sector and in multi-sector governance processes, including from practitioners working in the sector and we invite all to join us for the 29th NISPAcee Annual Conference in Ljubljana (Slovenia).
-We welcome papers with a theoretical, empirical, and/or analytical focus that relate to the above mentioned themes.
+We welcome abstracts from all scholars and professionals with an interest in the NGO sector and in multi-sector governance processes, including from practitioners working in the sector and we invite all to join us for the 30th NISPAcee Annual Conference in Bucharest (Romania).
+We welcome papers with a theoretical, empirical, and/or analytical focus that relate to the abovementioned themes.

-• Relevance of the proposal to the Conference’s theme
+• Relevance of the proposal to the Conference theme.

 Submitted abstract should include the following elements:

-• Abstract: We expect abstracts between 200-400 words.
+• Abstract between 200-400 words.
 In the case of empirical studies, it should include the research design, clearly stated research questions, data sources, data collection procedures, the analytic approach and, if possible, results.